 - A pipeline offers to handle a function ordinarily performed by the shipper - e.g., generating invoices between the shipper and jobber using the bills of lading generated at the terminal.
-Is this a FERC jurisdictional service? - What about a pipeline that offers to track in-line transfers of oil moving through its pipeline? - What if the charge for the service is published in the pipeline's tariff - does that make the service jurisdictional?
+Is this a FERC jurisdictional service? - What about blending? - What if the charge for the service is published in the pipeline's tariff - does that make the service jurisdictional?

 What Is Interstate Transportation?
-As Defined in the ICA